mucks/scraping-api-agent/README.md

 - [x] support purevpn, nordvpn etc
 - [x] add api route to shutdown server, so kubernetes or docker can restart it with new vpn
+- [x] add envs to filter vpn by country
-* add envs to filter vpn by country, city
+- [ ] add envs to filter vpn by city
+- [ ] fix wireguard support